padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-We added the `:default` option which sets the confirmation for every user to false if a new one is registered. now let's migrate our production and test database to this new event:
+We added the `:default` option which sets the confirmation for every user to false if a new one is registered.
+Now let's migrate our production and test database to this new event:

 ```sh